Gersondelacruzdeveloper/W-I-T-IT-LAB-Breast-Cancer-Awareness/README.md

 ##### GOAL 1

-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 #### First Time Visitor Goals Testing

 ##### GOAL 2

-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 #### Returning Visitor Goals Testing

 ##### GOAL 3

-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 #### Frequent Visitor Goals Testing